Just the facts...

-Facts to know: Continuous inversion periods of at least one month have led the last three recessions by 13, 8, and 17 months respectively.
+Facts to know: Continuous 3-mo/10-yr inversion periods of at least one month have led the last three recessions by 13, 8, and 17 months respectively.
 Since the late 1970s, one or more brief inversions have occurred prior to longer, continuous inversions.
 The earliest, brief 3-mo/10-yr inversions occurred, respectively, 15, 30, and 21 months prior to the last three recessions.
 In addition, normally the 2-yr/10-yr curve inverts prior to the 3-mo/10-yr.
-The 2-yr/10-yr has yet to invert.
+That did not happen during this business cycle.
+To understand more about yield curve inversions, read here.

 |Percent from Baseline: 3-Month and 1-Year Trends|